 Working Together to Build Upon the Impact Achieved

-Over the next 12-to-18 months BAYEP will be providing on-going support to hiring partners and mentorship for the new hires and young adults throughout the Bay Area.
+Over the next 12 to 18 months BAYEP will provide ongoing support to hiring partners and mentorship for the new hires and young adults throughout the Bay Area.
 Please join us by volunteering, becoming a mentor or helping to spread the word about upcoming opportunities and events.
 Get involved here.
 View photos from the career summit here and stay connected to www.BAYEP.org for the latest updates.